 08.01 Inspection Findings.

-Use of greaterthangreen (Safety-Significant) Inspection Findings.
+Use of greater-than-green (Safety-Significant) Inspection Findings.
 Safety-significant inspection findings are considered in the assessment process when (1) the NRC determines the final significance in accordance with IMC 2519, “Construction Significance Determination Process,” and (2) the licensee has been informed of the decision.
 The start date of the finding and the timeframe for consideration of the finding as a CAM input are described below.

 Start Date of Findings in the Assessment Program.
-The start date used for consideration of inspection findings in the assessment program is the end of the inspection activities that designate the issue as an apparent violation (AV), violation (VIO), finding (FIN), or noncited violation (NCV).
+The start date used for consideration of inspection findings in the assessment program is the end of the inspection activities that designate the issue as an apparent violation (AV), violation (VIO), finding (FIN), or non-cited violation (NCV).
 For quarterly integrated inspection reports, use the last day of the quarter being assessed.
 For all other inspection reports, use the last day of onsite inspection activities in which the item was identified as an AV, FIN, VIO, or NCV (often the date of the exit meeting, or the date of re-exit if disposition of the finding/violation changed since the original exit meeting).
 The finding’s start date is used to determine the first quarter in which the finding becomes a CAM input.
 A safety-significant finding is considered a CAM input for the entire duration of (1) the quarter that includes the finding’s start date and (2) the next quarter.
 Unresolved Items should be dispositioned according to IMC 0613, and appropriately updated in Construction Inspection Program Information Management System (CIPIMS) when additional information becomes available.

 After a final determination of the significance of an inspection finding is made, Region II shall refer back to the appropriate date discussed above to determine if any additional action would have been taken had the significance of the inspection finding been known at that time.